 Travel should feel exciting, not overwhelming.
 American Odyssey brings clarity to U.S. trip planning by turning scattered information into curated guidance, personalized suggestions, and a seamless planning experience.

-Toolkit: Figma, Adobe CC | Role: UX Researcher, UX/UI designer
+Toolkit: Figma, FigJam, Adobe CC, ChatGPT | Role: UX Researcher, UX/UI designer | Timeline: 5 Weeks

 INTRODUCTION